Azure/ai-hub/docs/responsibleai.md

 With great power comes great responsibility.
 As AI becomes more ubiquitous and influential, it is imperative to ensure that it is used in a responsible manner that adheres to ethical principles, respects human values, and minimizes potential harms.
 In this article, we will explore some of the challenges and opportunities of using large language models (LLMs), such as those developed by Azure OpenAI, to create AI applications.
 We will also introduce some of the tools and best practices that can help developers to use LLMs responsibly and effectively, such as mitigation strategies, prompt engineering, and monitoring.
 By the end of this post, you will have a better understanding of how to leverage the power of LLMs while ensuring the safety and quality of your AI applications.

-### What are Large Language Models and Why are They Important?
+### What are Large Language Models and why are they important?

 Large language models are deep neural networks that are trained on massive amounts of text data to learn the patterns and structures of natural language.
 They can generate text and images on various topics and tasks, such as summarization, translation, question answering, and more.
 LLMs can also perform zero-shot or few-shot learning, which means they can perform tasks that they were not explicitly trained on, by using natural language prompts as inputs.
 LLMs are important because they can unlock new capabilities and opportunities for AI applications.
 They can provide natural and engaging user experiences, enable novel forms of creativity and expression, and solve complex problems that require natural language understanding and generation.
 LLMs can also reduce the need for large amounts of labeled data and domain-specific expertise, making AI development more accessible and efficient.

-### What are the Risks and Challenges of Using Large Language Models?
+### What are the risks and challenges of using Large Language Models?

 While LLMs offer many benefits, they also pose several risks and challenges that need to be addressed.
 Some of the potential harms that LLMs can cause or amplify are: